apniprogrammingyt09/Vaani-Sahayak/README.md

 		A second-year Computer Science Engineering student at IPS Academy, Indore, Gouri brings fresh perspectives and supports the team with innovative ideas, contributing significantly to the project’s success.

 ### In just a few months, Vaani Sahayak is set to make its debut, transforming the way we communicate with the speech and hearing-impaired community.
 This groundbreaking Indian Sign Language translator leverages advanced AI and machine learning to enable real-time gesture recognition, sentence construction, and word suggestions, providing an inclusive and seamless communication experience.

-Whether it’s through its intuitive web interface, intelligent word predictions, or robust API integrations, Vaani Sahayak is designed to empower individuals and break down barriers in communication.
-Get ready to experience the future of inclusive technology—Vaani Sahayak is coming soon!